• Europes biggest bike selection

 Steel vs aluminum gravel bikes

 Aluminum is fairly cheap to buy and, like steel, has a cheaper manufacturing cost.
-It is stiffer than steel and a little lighter, but it is generally difficult to repair and not always super comfortable to ride.
+It is stiffer than steel and a little lighter but generally difficult to repair and not always comfortable to ride.

 Steel vs carbon gravel bikes

-Carbon is very expensive compared to steel and very challenging to repair.
-However, it does have the advantages of being incredibly light and very stiff, and it makes a perfect racing machine like a the Rose Backroad FF if you have a competitive side.
+Carbon is costly compared to steel and very challenging to repair.
+However, it does have the advantages of being incredibly light and very stiff, and it makes a perfect racing machine like a Rose Backroad FF if you have a competitive side.
 It’s very different to a steel frame gravel bike.

 🚲